giosali/pystone/README.md

 | Russian    | ✔ | ✔ |
 | Spanish    | ✔ | ✔ |
 | Turkish    | ✔ | ❌ |

+## Limits

+Reverso only allows text with a maximum of 800 characters.
+For the audio portion, only around the first 150 characters will be read aloud.